davidjb/2019-history-of-an-emoji-talk/slides.md

 * Well, and finally, here's the inspiration
 * The album artwork of a reggae band from the mid-60s called the Wailing Wailers
-* The gent on the right is Peter Tosh, and the 2 Tone label chose him, describing the look as "Defiant & Jamaican & Hard"
+* The gent on the right is Peter Tosh, and the label chose him, describing the look as "Defiant & Jamaican & Hard"

 ---